gurrrrrrett3/light/docs/api/constants/datatypes/generics/computed.md

 !!! info "[`#!luau light.computed()`](./computed.md) can also be called with two arguments as shown above."

     You can utilize this to create a custom type, returning a number for the new buffer byte ptr.
 If used correctly, you could use this to re-implement custom dynamic types such as [Enums](./enums.md).
-This feature is <span class="md-tag md-tag-icon md-tag--experimental">Experimental</span>
+This feature is <!-- b:experimental -->

 An example <a href="https://en.wikipedia.org/wiki/Linked_list" target="_blank">LinkedList</a> [Datatype](../index.md)
 using [`#!luau light.computed()`](./computed.md) and [Cached Datatypes](./cached.md):